JkPadarthi/Swiggy_clone/FEATURES.md

 # Features Documentation

 ## Overview
-This is a simple Swiggy clone application with basic food ordering functionality.
+This is a simple food ordering application (Jwiggy) with basic food ordering functionality.

 ## Implemented Features